The dynamics of semigroups of transcendental entire functions I: Finitely generated transcendental semigroups

-\begin{theorem} For a finitely generated Abelian transcendental semigroup $G=[g_1,\ldots,g_n]$ in which each $g_i,\, i=1,\ldots,n$ is of bounded type, $F(G)=F(g)$ for all $g\in G.$ \end{theorem} \begin{proof} Follows from Theorem \ref{sec4,thm1} with finite type generators replaced by bounded type and with slight modifications. \end{proof} It is well known if $f\in\mathcal{B}$ then all the components of $F(f)$ is simply connected.
-This follows from Theorem \ref{sec2,thm3} and the fact that if $f$ is a transcendental entire function of class $\mathcal{B}$, then the forward orbit of points in $F(f)$ does not approach $\ity$, see \cite{el2}.
-This result gets generalised to semigroup case. \begin{theorem} Let $G=[g_1,\ldots,g_n]$ be a finitely generated transcendental semigroup in which each generator is of bounded type.
-Then all components of $F(G)$ are simply connected. \end{theorem} \begin{proof} If $U\subset F(G)$ is a multiply connected component then for each $g\in \ti\G_U$ $U\subset \ti U_g$, where $\ti U_g$ is a multiply connected component of $F(g)$ which contradicts to $g$ being of bounded type by above observation. \end{proof} For two permutable transcendental entire functions $f$ and $g$ with $F(f)=F(g)$, if $W$ is a domain of $F(f),$ then will $W$ be a domain of $F(g)$ of the same class?
-This was a problem posed by Baker which has an affirmative answer when $f$ and $g$ are of finite type. \begin{theorem}\cite{ren} Let $f$ and $g$ be transcendental entire functions of finite type and $f\circ g=g\circ f.$ Then if $W$ is a superattractive stable domain, an attractive stable domain, a parabolic stable domain or a Siegel disk of $f,$ then $W$ is also a superattractive stable domain, an attractive stable domain, a parabolic stable domain or a Siegel disk of $g$, respectively \end{theorem} The given result can be generalised to a finitely generated Abelian transcendental semigroup $G$ in which each of the generators are of finite type.
+\begin{remark} Theorem \ref{sec4,thm1} can be generalised to a finitely generated abelian transcendental semigroup $G$ in which each of the generators are of bounded type. \end{remark} We will need the following lemma: \begin{lemma}\cite{berg4} If $f$ and $g$ are transcendental entire functions of bounded type then so is $f\circ g$. \end{lemma} We next prove another lemma: \begin{lemma} If $f$ and $g$ are transcendental entire functions of bounded type with $f\circ g=g\circ f,$ then $F(f)=F(g)$. \end{lemma} \begin{proof} As $f$ and $g$ are of bounded type, the forward orbits of points in $F(f)$ and $F(g)$ do not tend to $\ity$ under $f$ and $g$ respectively, see \cite[Theorem 1]{el2}.
+Combining this with Theorem \ref{sec4,thmab}, one gets $F(f)=F(g).$ \end{proof} \begin{theorem} For a finitely generated abelian transcendental semigroup $G=[g_1,\ldots,g_n]$ in which each $g_i,\, i=1,\ldots,n$ is of bounded type, $F(G)=F(g)$ for all $g\in G.$ \end{theorem} \begin{proof} For each $i, j,\, 1\leq i, j\leq n,\, g_i$ and $g_j$ are permutable.
+From Lemma \ref{sec4,lemcd}, $F(g_i)=F(g_j).$ Also using the permutability of each $g_i,$ any $g\in G$ can be represented as $g=g_1^{l_1}\circ\cdots\circ g_n^{l_n}$ and using Lemma \ref{sec4,lema} repeatedly one gets $g$ is of bounded type.
+Also $g$ permutes with each $g_i$ and hence on applying Lemma \ref{sec4,lemcd} again, we get $F(g)=F(g_i), 1\leq i\leq n.$ Hence we conclude that $F(G)=F(g)$ for all $g\in G.$ \end{proof} It is well known see \cite[Proposition 3]{el2}, if $f\in\mathcal{B}$ then all the components of $F(f)$ are simply connected.
+This follows from Theorem \ref{sec2,thm3} and the fact that if $f$ is a transcendental entire function of class $\mathcal{B}$, then the forward orbit of points in $F(f)$ does not approach $\ity$, see \cite[Theorem 1]{el2}.
+This result gets generalised to semigroup case: \begin{theorem} Let $G=[g_1,\ldots,g_n]$ be a finitely generated transcendental semigroup in which each generator is of bounded type.
+Then all components of $F(G)$ are simply connected. \end{theorem} \begin{proof} From Lemma \ref{sec4,lema}, each $g\in G$ is of bounded type.
+If $U\subset F(G)$ is a multiply connected component, then for each $g\in \ti\G_U,$ $U\subset \ti U_g$ where $\ti U_g$ is a multiply connected component of $F(g).$ From above observation, for all $g\in G,$ all components of $F(g)$ are simply connected and thus we arrive at a contradiction and hence the result. \end{proof} For two permutable transcendental entire functions $f$ and $g$ with $F(f)=F(g)$, if $W$ is a component of $F(f),$ then will $W$ be a component of $F(g)$ of the same class.
+This was a problem posed by Baker which has an affirmative answer when $f$ and $g$ are of finite type, see \cite{ren}. \begin{theorem}\cite{ren} Let $f$ and $g$ be permutable transcendental entire functions of finite type.
+If $W$ is a superattractive stable domain, an attractive stable domain, a parabolic stable domain or a Siegel disk of $f,$ then $W$ is also a superattractive stable domain, an attractive stable domain, a parabolic stable domain or a Siegel disk of $g$, respectively. \end{theorem} The given result can be generalised to a finitely generated abelian transcendental semigroup $G$ in which each of the generators are of finite type.